Kilt, Black Watch tartan

 Belt & Buckle.

-A so does Tartanista.
+And so does Tartanista.

-I have made my own belt but it hardly pays out when you can get one that cheap.
+I have once made my own belt but it hardly pays out when you can get one that cheap.

 Bent and buckle